Adam4lexander/Spoke/Docs/Core/01_QuickStart.md

 }
 ```

 The mental model is a tree.
-When a `Phase` cleans up because its signal becomes false, it unwinds and cleans up its subtree.
+When a `Phase` cleans up because its signal becomes `false`, it unwinds and cleans up its subtree.

 ---